espinr/activioty/docs/README.md

 As mentioned before, the running/jogging market is growing every year and competitions happen everywhere at any time.
 There are many applications and products that probe the importance of competitiveness in this sport.
 For instance, most of the sports tracking mobile apps (Strava, Nike+, Endomondo, etc.) include gamification based on performances and rankings.
 So, Activ-IoTy is part of this trend.

-It is important to say that *reliable timekeeping systems exist already*.
+It is important to say that **reliable timekeeping systems already exist**.
 Indeed, this is problem solved since years ago.
 We are used to seeing real-time results while we watch Athletics at the Olympic Games on TV.
 In this case, a few big companies provide timing services to Athletics Federations to cover these competitions.
 Those costs are not affordable for the majority of race organizers.
 Another problem is the lack of open standards in those solutions, so most of them are proprietary and closed.

 > Activ-IoTy Timekeeping brings innovation, new business opportunities and social benefits

 Because of this, Activ-IoTy takes advantage of this *running bubble*, enabling an open platform to enrich sports.
-As part of the *open* concept (i.e., open source, open hardware, open data, open standards), Activ-IoTy enables SMEs to develop new business opportunities, offering timekeeping services, including new devices and mechanisms, enhancing the final products and innovating.
+As part of the *open* concept (i.e., open source, open hardware, open data, open standards), **Activ-IoTy enables SMEs to develop new business opportunities, offering timekeeping services, including new devices and mechanisms, enhancing the final products, fostering innovation**.

 As shown in the tests, this pilot is fully functional, but not very robust –only basic features covered, and lack of testing in depth.
 It could become a robust platform where build services on top of it (i.e., consultancy services, specific applications, new check-in methods, integration with third-party services, etc.).
 Apart from the platform, there is a clear value of the data produced.
 Information managed by Activ-IoT could be also part of the [open data](https://en.wikipedia.org/wiki/Open_data) ecosystem, so this brings innovation, new business opportunities, and benefits for the community.